uptonking/note4yaoo/pattern-arch-event-sourcing-examples.md

   - No proprietary syntax to learn (no hooks)
   - Use directly in the browser or with a compiler/bundler
   - Advanced features: JSX, Web Components, Dev Tools, SSR, etc.
+  - An AppRun component is a mini-application with elm architecture, which means inside a component, there are state, view, and update.
+In addition, components provide a local scope.
   - [AppRun runs on both client and server side to allow event firing and handling between the frontend app and backend business logic modules using WebSockets, no REST API.](https://twitter.com/apprunjs/status/1237064423191252992)

 - https://github.com/deepstreamIO/deepstream.io /ts